-All you need to do is to grease the loaf pan with either cooking spray or unsalted butter, and then sprinkle one or two teaspoons of granulated sugar in the pan.
-Shake the pan around to have the sugar adhere to the bottom and all sides, and then tap out the excess into the sink or over the garbage.
+- Begin by greasing your loaf pan with either cooking spray or unsalted butter, then sprinkle one to two teaspoons of granulated sugar in the pan.
+Shake and tilt the pan around to have the sugar adhere to the bottom and all sides, and then tap out the excess over the garbage to discard.

-First whisk together the dry ingredients: flour, baking powder, and salt until evenly combined.
-If you have differently-sized mixing bowls, use a smaller bowl here and save a larger one for the wet ingredients.
+- Whisk together flour, baking powder, and salt in a mixing bowl.
+If you have mixing bowls of different sizes, use a smaller one for the dry ingredients.

-In a separate bowl add the sugar, yogurt, eggs, oils, lemon juice, zest, and vanilla extract.
-Whisk the wet ingredient mixture well until smooth and creamy.
-I usually don’t pull out an electric mixer for this one – whisking by hand is fine.
+- Now get a separate mixing bowl and add the sugar, yogurt, eggs, canola/vegetable oil, olive oil, lemon juice and zest, and vanilla extract.
+Whisk until smooth and very well-combined.
+You can do this by hand; I usually don't pull out an electric mixer for this one.

 - It's easier to zest the lemon first while the lemon is whole before slicing it in half to juice!